KNowledgeOnWebScale/oko/README.md

 ### Reasoning

-Heiseneye performs backward chaining for rules like `HEAD :- BODY` and
+Heiseneye performs forward chaining for rules like `PREM => CONC` and
-forward chaining for rules like `PREM => CONC` where `CONC` is a conjunction.
+backward chaining for rules like `CONC <= PREM`.
-There is no principle to tell whether to use backward or forward chaining.
+There is no principle to tell whether to use forward or backward chaining.

 Queries are posed and answered as `PREM => yes` so the answers are also
 queries be it with some parts substituted and eventually containing more